rajin572/rajin572/README.md

 ## About ME:
-I’m a web developer specifically in front-end developer.
-I have a strong knowledge About JavaScript, ReactJs and CSS.
+I’m a web developer specifically in Full-stack developer.
+I have a strong knowledge About CSS, JavaScript, ReactJs, NodeJS, Express, TypeScript and Mongoose.
 I have a positive outlook and am always willing to learn new things.
 <br/>
 As an adept web developer, I have a well rounded skill, making me an ideal fit for the web developer position.
 I have perfected my web development and error solving abilities .
 I am a capable and consistent problem-solver skilled at prioritizing and managing projects with proficiency.